KelDakroury/BTcontrolCar_VHD/README.md

   - L293D IC
   - GP Boards

-The project is programmed using VHD in Intel Quartus Prime
+The project is programmed using VHDL in Intel Quartus Prime